|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

 Carl Friedrich Zeiss (b.
 11 September 1816 in Weimar - d.
 3 December 1888 in Jena) grew up apprenticed in the shop of Dr. Friedrich Körner, becoming well familiar with the operation of fine tools and machinery to make microscopes and scientific instruments.
 Körner was a machinist who provided such instruments to the German court.
 Zeiss attended lectures at the University of Jena where he studied mathematics, physics, anthropology, mineralogy, and optics.
 He traveled as a journeyman for some years and completed his practicals at the Physiological Institute in Jena under Professor Schleiden.
 On 10 May 1846 Carl Zeiss submitted the required application to the Weimar authority requesting permission to open a mechanical workshop.
 After this was approved Carl Zeiss opened on 17 November 1846 at Neugasse 7, Jena on the Saale River in the district of Thuringia in Germany for the production of simple microscopes, measuring instruments, and other precise optical and mechanical instruments.
 In the first year of operation he sold twenty-three microscopes, not bad considering the state of the economy and his not being well known at the time.

-is awarded a Gold medal at the Thuringian Industrial Exhibition.
-By 1864 the need for more space for the equipment and some two hundred employees results in another move of the workshop to a third larger facility at Johannisplatz 10.
+In September 1847 Zeiss moved to a larger facility at Wagnergasse 32 and hired his first apprentice.
+Among his customers was the University of Jena for whom he made and repairs scientific equipment.
+Zeiss began to make improvements in microscopes, offering simple microscopes and in 1857 introducing the first compound microscope (employing an objective and an eyepiece), the “Stand I”.
+In 1861 Zeiss compound microscopes are declared to be “among the most excellent instruments made in Germany” and he is awarded a Gold medal at the Thuringian Industrial Exhibition.
+By 1864 the workshop, now with some two hundred employees, was moved to a third even larger facility at Johannisplatz 10.
 In 1866 the 1,000th new Zeiss microscope is delivered; the Carl Zeiss shop is now recognized throughout European scientific circles for the fine qualities of its microscopes.

 Above: Carl Zeiss Jena microscope Nr.
 602/1291.
 The 1291st microscope, and their 602nd compound instrument made by Zeiss.